-In general, a party's prior sexual history is not relevant and will not be admitted as evidence or raised on cross-examination at a proceeding.
-Under limited circumstances, however, a prior consensual relationship between the parties may be deemed relevant based on the attendant facts and circumstances.
-In addition, evidence of pattern of similar conduct against the Respondent may also be deemed relevant based on the attendant facts and circumstances.
-Any party seeking admission of prior sexual history and/or evidence of similar conduct, or seeking to challenge such evidence, must do so in advance of the proceedings by advising the Conduct Review Officer in writing.
+In addition, evidence of pattern of similar conduct by Respondent may also be deemed relevant based on the attendant facts and circumstances.
+Any party seeking admission of prior sexual history and/or evidence of similar conduct, or seeking to challenge such evidence, must do so in writing: by advising the investigator during the investigatory process; and/or by advising the Conduct Review Officer in advance of the hearing.
 The written notice shall set forth the evidence the party is seeking to introduce and the relevancy of such information.

 The Chair will make the determination as to the admissibility of this information or questions and will instruct all parties accordingly regarding any limit in scope or admissibility.